-Appetize.io maintains a formal security program in accordance with industry standards (ISO 27001) designed to ensure the confidentiality, integrity, and availability of the Appetize.io Software and all processing of Licensee data.
+Appetize.io maintains a formal security program in accordance with industry standards (ISO 27001 and SOC2 Type I) designed to ensure the confidentiality, integrity, and availability of the Appetize.io Software and all processing of Licensee data.

-If you are an interested party and would like to know more about our information security management system, please reach out to firstname.lastname@example.org.
-Click here to download our ISO 27001-2013 Certificate
+If you are an interested party and would like to know more about our information security management system, please reach out to email@example.com.
+Click here to download our ISO 27001-2013 Certificate.
+If you would like to receive our SOC2 Certificate, please contact firstname.lastname@example.org.

 Third party penetration tests and ISO 27001 certification audits are conducted annually and reports are available upon request.